 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
-Employee received a total of three (3) weighted points in this category.
-Employee contends that his service computation was wrong.
-However, Employee has provided no credible evidence to support this contention, which renders it a generalized unsupported allegation.
+According to his CLDF, Employee's tenure with DCPS spans twenty eight (28) years.
+Employee received a total of five (5) weighted points in this category.
+Employee did not dispute his length of service computation.
 I find that there is no credible reason to support awarding Employee any additional points in this category.